-Normally the answer would be a resounding “Yes!”
-Louise and Andy have spent a lot of time in airports, train stations and hire car booths while travelling around the UK, but also extensively in Europe and even to China (Andy) and Australia (Louise).
+Absolutely!
+Louise has spent a lot of time in airports, train stations and hire car booths while travelling around the UK and Ireland, also extensively in Europe and even to Australia.

 Of course.
-We have previously operated Framework Agreements with other organisations, which have included, for example, a certain number of sessions of Michael’s Story, Mock Trial Workshops, Safety Walkrounds, and involvement in an Electrical Safety Working Group.
+Louise has previously operated Framework Agreements with other organisations, which have included, for example, a certain number of sessions of Michael’s Story, Mock Trial Workshops, Safety Walkrounds, and involvement in an Electrical Safety Working Group.

 + VAT (where applicable)